mpoquet/mpoquet.github.io/src/blog/2022-12-printf-message-loss/index.rst

 Misleading ``printf`` calls example
 -----------------------------------
-The toy program we will play with today is timidly named ``program`` and has the following features.
+The toy program we will play with today is timidly named ``program`` and is made to highlight the printing errors you are likely to see with a code written by a student.
+``program`` has the following features.

 - Process parallelism: The program spawns a finite small number of processes.
 Here, 10 processes are created by the initial process (the initial process prints nothing unless a system error has occurred).
-- Action determinism: Unless a system error occurs (*e.g.*, cannot create a process), the program will always issue the exact same actions.
-Here the actions are independent: Each process simply prints its number (from 0 to 9) as a single ``printf`` call.
+- Action determinism: Unless a system error occurs (*e.g.*, cannot create a process), the program will always issue the exact same actions regarding ``printf`` calls.
+Here the actions are independent: Each sub process simply prints its number (from 0 to 9) followed by a newline as a single ``printf`` call.
 - Action order non-determinism: No guarantee on the order of the parallel actions.

 .. literalinclude:: program.c